A great hotel room is the foundation of an epic visit to Las Vegas.

 Aria Sky Suites, 3730 Las Vegas Blvd., S., Las Vegas, NV 89158; +1 (877) 580-2742

 Technology is also a big part of the guest experience at The Cromwell.
-It was the first (and currently is the only) hotel in town to offer mobile key technology for digital keyless entry via smartphone (though in recent weeks the service has been spotty).
-What's more, the property launched a personalized virtual concierge service in late 2016 through which guests can request reservations or in-room services by text.
+It’s the first hotel in town to offer mobile key technology for digital keyless entry via smartphone.
+What’s more, the property launched a personalized virtual concierge service in late 2016 through which guests can request reservations or in-room services by text.

 All hotel guests receive free access to Drai’s Beach Club, the dayclub/nightclub pool area at the top of the hotel.